1. The Petition

 This blogpost pertains to the December hearings in the S. Sushma case.
-To recap, the case originally concerned a lesbian couple that had run away from their homes to be together.
+To recap, the case originally concerned a lesbian couple who had run away from their homes to be together.
 They approached the Madras High Court as they were being harassed by the police and their parents although they were adults who had left of their own volition.
 Through a writ of mandamus, the court ordered the police to close the missing persons cases that had been filed by the parents of the couple, and passed other orders to central and state governments, and regulatory bodies (June order).
-The orders are wide-ranging and cover a host of issues that arise when queer life intersect with societal authority structures.
+The orders are wide-ranging and cover a host of issues that arise when queer life intersects with societal and legal authority structures.
 The court has kept the case open and hears it from time to time to gauge the progress on its orders and issue new ones, in a PIL-style continuing mandamus.

 This is Part I of a two part blog.
 In this part, I will focus on certain substantive matters dealt with by the court in December.
 The next part will carry a summary of compliance measures taken by various authorities.